matta-research-group/QCflow/README.md

 Once the alteration has been made, just ```pip install .``` again and the package will update for your HPC.

-## Calculation settings
+## Calculation settings - Gaussian 16

-QCflow can prepare and submit input files for the following jobs:
+QCflow can prepare and submit input files for the following Gaussian 16 jobs:
 - Single point calculation, neutral -> `sp`
 - Single point calculation, anion → `sp_a`
 - Single point calculation, cation → `sp_c`